csci430-os/assg04/README.md

 but before returning set the use bit of the frame to replace to true and increment the frame pointer by 1, wrapping around the end of the buffer if needed

-return the rememered frame pointer for replacement
+return the remembered frame pointer for replacement
 ```

 Once you are satisfied with your implementation and are passing the task 8 tests,